WORLDCHAMPION JET Tribute and Moments of Back-to-back Trips

 A view of the WORLDCHAMPION JET leaving Syros, just a few minutes after she had docked.
 The cranes behind her are part of the Neorion shipyards.

 The WORLDCHAMPION JET seen leaving Syros.
-Her livery and overall appearance remain impressive, even today as she has operated for more than two decades.
+Her livery and overall appearance remain impressive, even today despite having already been operating for more than two decades.

 The WORLDCHAMPION JET seen as she is leaving Syros.